Susquehannock Fort (18PR8)

 two governments were forced to take action against a group Indigenous communities when they

 had been at peace.
 Colonel John Washington (great-grandfather of George) and Major Isaac

 Allerton of Virginia and Major Thomas Truman of Maryland besieged the Susquehannocks in

 their fort at Piscataway Creek.
 The Marylanders led a force of 250 men with support from

 the Piscataway—an event that would hound the Piscataway for almost a decade.

-During the siege, the Susquehannock sent out five of their Great Men for a parley with
+During the siege, the Susquehannocks sent out five of their Great Men for a parley with

 the English.
-The Susquehannock blamed the Seneca for the recent raids and produced a
+The Susquehannocks blamed the Seneca for the recent raids and produced a

 medal and articles of peace given to them by the Maryland government.
 Without provocation,